-Theo realised that travellers had an incredibly large reach and traveling in it’s essence is a popular topic on social media.
+Theo realized that travellers had an incredibly large reach and traveling in its essence is a popular topic on social media.
 Soon after their guests spread their travel stories, Theo and his team saw an instant positive impact on the image.
-From simple reactions to excited inquiries.
+From simple reactions to exciting inquiries.

 “This was the spark that ignited the Discover Karamoja project to positively impact the image of Karamoja through photography on social media (with hashtag #DiscoverKaramoja) and offline (with the Discover Karamoja book).